servicecatalog/service-tools/oscm-common-build/oscm-common-jersey/README.md

 POST https://<host>:<port>/<context>/<version>/queries/<key>
 ```

-`host`, `port` and `context` are defined by the application configuration, while `version` must be a valid `VersionKey`. `key` describes a `ActivityKey` of the corresponding type (command or query).
+`host`, `port` and `context` are defined by the application configuration, while `version` must be a valid `Version`. `key` describes a `ActivityKey` of the corresponding type (command or query).
 Also the `Authorization` field in the HTTP-header must contain a valid JSON web token.
 These parameters are consumed by several filters and validated:

 ![Frontend Dataflow](../../img/Frontend_Flow.png "Frontend Dataflow")